Resolving access control ambiguity in WordPress

 Access control ambiguity can also arise in multi-role setups.
 A single user may belong to two or more roles, where one role grants access to a particular resource while another denies it.
 Once again, this leads to uncertainty and confusion in determining the user's actual access rights.

 Fortunately, there are solutions to address access control ambiguity in WordPress websites with complex content structures or multi-role setups.
-One powerful tool at your disposal is "ConfigPress".
-You can find the "ConfigPress" tab on the AAM "Settings" page.
+The easiest way to override the default access controls merging preference is to change the "Default Access Settings Merging Preference" option to "Allow".
+You can find it on the AAM "Settings" page under the "Core Settings".

 With "ConfigPress", you can override default behaviors and configure access control with precision for each resource type.
 Here's how: